macziatko/OpenDoorProject/README.md

 -   [x] Create the course
 -   [x] Pilot testing
 -   [x] Sharing it with general public
--   [ ] Add Additional details and resources
+-   [ ] Add additional details and resources
 -   [ ] Update the repository with the future plans
 -   [ ]Link with other Agape initiative
     -   [ ] Agape blog